-14 Tips To Create Killer Advertisements
+14 Steps To Create Killer Ads

-Many startup entrepreneurs and small business owners I meet often feel compelled to create their own advertisements.
+(By Gil Gerretsen) Many startup entrepreneurs and small business owners I meet often feel compelled to create their own advertisements.
 They are often operating on a shoestring budget and the cost of outside talent is simply beyond their means at the time.

 Now, with improving technology tools, it is becoming a fairly simple process to create your own advertisements using your computer.
 But that same capability also results in many more ineffective advertisements.